 From 2007 to 2010, BCHLA funded and delivered four healthy eating initiatives.

-Fresh, locally-grown produce delivered directly to BC kids
+- Farm to School Salad Bar – delivered fresh, locally-grown produce directly to BC kids

-BC's most disadvantaged families select and prepare healthy food.
+- Food Skills for Families – assists BC families to select and prepare healthy food.

-BC kids learn about sugar in drinks and their bodies
+- Sip Smart! – encouraged healthier beverage choices by teaching BC kids about the sugar in drinks and how it affects their bodies

 For copies of complete evaluations for these initiatives contact firstname.lastname@example.org